Poem by R.M. Dolin

 time and context.

-From the R.M.
+From chapter 20 of the R.M.
 Dolin novel, “What Is to Be Done.”
 Jake sets up in front of his barrel aging room to what the full rise over the Sangres.
 The aromas emanating from the barrel room take him back to better moments.